mailbots/mailbots/docs.md

-Instantiating a new SettingsPage adds a new namespace to `responseJson.settings` key and populates it with React JSON Form Schema JSON. [https://github.com/mozilla-services/react-jsonschema-form][117] The Gopher Admin UI loops through namespaces, rendering forms appropriately.
+Instantiating a new SettingsPage adds a new namespace to `responseJson.settings` key and populates it with React JSON Form Schema JSON. [https://github.com/mozilla-services/react-jsonschema-form][117] The MailBots Admin UI loops through namespaces, rendering forms appropriately.

 NOTE: This class directly mutates MailBot's response JSON to add settings pages and form fields.